 6) livery (to aid the full integration of the network, the confusing variety of bus colours/private brands should be replaced with a coherent ‘look’ for all buses in the region regardless of the operator)

 7) pay and conditions (regardless of the operator, employees at the same level across the bus industry should receive the same training, pay and conditions through collective bargaining agreements)

 8) concessionary fares (it should also be part of the franchise agreement that operators accept all Concessionary Card holders needing to travel at no additional cost per person, making it affordable to extend the scheme to other marginalised/low-income groups)

-9) data sharing (operators must make available all data necessary to provide co-ordinated real time information at all bus stops/stations, online and on apps)
+9) data sharing (operators must make available all data necessary to enable effective route planning and to provide co-ordinated real-time information at all bus stops/stations, online and on apps)

 * Nearly all of the terms above are already specified in Transport for London’s franchise agreements with bus operators, which have enabled them to deliver a world-class, fully-integrated, accessible and affordable public transport network for everyone in their city.
 Glasgow must seize the opportunity of the forthcoming Transport Bill to enhance its Local Transport Authority (SPT or the new ‘Transport for Glasgow’) so that it can now do the same.
 ‘Transport for Glasgow’ must have the same wide-ranging remit (over all transport modes described below) and be constituted so that it is also “committed to reducing costs and reinvesting all our income to run and improve services”.

 Strategic Review of the whole Local Transport Network:

 Buses, Rail, Subway, Cycle Hire and Parking / Traffic controls working together